Lex-2008/Lex-2008.github.io/en/space-2d-2-first-ui-with-a-view-on-horribly-unbalanced-economy.md

 Currently, there are two main issues with game balance:

 First, often prices on neighbouring planets are insanely different, up to several thousand in local currency - thus giving you a multi-thousand profit per one trip.
-Although maybe it's not that bad by itself, it still looks rather crasy.
+Although maybe it's not that bad by itself, it still looks rather crazy.

-Second, planets don't ract when you dump lots of cargo on them (esp on those planets with insanely high prices - my favourite are border planets with 3,3,7 quality) - neither in prices, nor in what buildings they're building.
+Second, planets don't react when you dump lots of cargo on them (esp on those planets with insanely high prices - my favourite are border planets with 3,3,7 quality) - neither in prices, nor in what buildings they're building.

 This will be addressed in future updates.